 In 1935, the little schoolhouse closed when students began to be bused from Whitehaven to the nearby village schools.
 In 1937, the Whitehaven Methodist Church acquired the schoolhouse and began using it for various social events such as church suppers and ice cream socials.
 Sunday school classes were also taught there.
 In 1975, it was refurbished and maintained as a country store and gift shop.
 Those days were short lived as it was used as storage space several years later.
 In 1991, the little schoolhouse once again gained importance in the community of Whitehaven as it earned its new title of Community and Church Hall.

 Today, the schoolhouse serves as a museum, meeting place for the Whitehaven Heritage Association, Inc., and a gathering place for community events.
 It can also be rented for a wedding reception or other event.

 Importantly, the Schoolhouse/Museum serves as a repository for archived documents, photographs, and artifacts relating to Whitehaven’s history.
-Board Member Sharon Roeble created an index of historic documents and records housed in the Schoolhouse/Museum.
+Archivist Sharon Roeble created an index of historic documents and records housed in the Schoolhouse/Museum.
 A copy of this impressive index is available for public review, and if desired, a docent can locate a document on request for your review.
-However, there is no copier on site, and no documentation can leave the museum.
-We suggest bringing your own smartphone or camera to make copies if you so desire.
-All historic documents must be handled with clean hands, food and drink are not allowed, no marks, dog ears, or folding are allowed.
-There are two pictures taken of the index included in the pictures below.
+A picture taken of the index is included in the pictures below.